fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository)

 #### Project
-**Description:** Project contains descriptive information about the projectrelating to bundle data.
+**Description:** Project contains descriptive information about the project relating to bundle data.

 	Number of occurrences:		1-unbound

 [Back to Top](#blam-bundle-repository) | [Back to ProjectInfo](#projectinfo)

 #### ProjectDisplayName
 **Description:** &#x1F4A5; &#x1F4CC; The ProjectDisplayName element provides a human readable name of the project.
-The preferred form is the abbreviation by with the project is generally known.
+The preferred form is the abbreviation by which the project is generally known.
 The long form is best placed in the project description.

 	Interface Facet:			yes, display
 	User provided:				yes